carblue/acos5/project_pkcs11_example_apps/README.md

 The same can be achieved by invoking
 pkcs15-init -G rsa/1024 -a 01 -i a1 -l mykey -u sign,decrypt,unwrap

 **Notes referring to  main_RO_sym_decrypt.rs:**
-In order to run this, OpenSC needs to be replaced by an installation compiled from code at https://github.com/carblue/OpenSC-1/tree/sym_hw_encrypt
-That adds OpenSC support for hardware/on-card symmetric key algorithm (AES) decrypt on top of OpenSC github master.
-It's planned to be possibly included in official OpenSC for version 0.22.0 ?

 **Notes referring to  main_RO_sym_encrypt.rs:**
-In order to run this, OpenSC needs to be replaced by an installation compiled from code at https://github.com/carblue/OpenSC-1/tree/sym_hw_encrypt
-That adds OpenSC support for hardware/on-card symmetric key algorithm (AES) encrypt on top of OpenSC github master.
-It's planned to be possibly included in official OpenSC for version 0.22.0 ?